The acronym LASER stands for Light amplification by stimulated emission of radiation.

 In most of the systems, it consists of two mirrors.
 One mirror is fully reflective and other is partially reflective.
 Both the mirrors are set up on optic axis, parallel to each other.
 The active medium is used in the optical cavity between the both mirrors.
 This arrangement only filters those photons which came along the axis and others are reflected by the mirrors back into the medium, where it may be amplified by stimulated emission.

-- Semiconductor LASER In these lasers, junction diodes are used.
-The semiconductor is doped by both the acceptors and donors.
+In these lasers, junction diodes are used.
+The Semiconductor is doped by both the acceptors and donors.
 These are known as injection laser diodes.
 Whenever the current is passed, light can be seen at the output.